 The summer was for planning our talks and creating two slide shows.
 Later, Sunday afternoons were for calling each other to practice and update our talks and slides.
 All was in readiness when we set out on our trip on October 3rd!
 Everything went according to plan, though we didn’t sleep on the night/morning of October 4th/5th, due to a delayed flight into Rhode Island.
 When we landed, Heidi was there to pick us up, and took us to Duke’s Bakery in Fall River for an SCD legal breakfast plus cupcakes and muffins.
 What a treat!

 After refreshing ourselves a bit, we headed over to meet Jeffrey, Tammy, Sophia and Raman at their hotel!
 They were all even friendlier and more wonderful than we imagined and we had a great time getting acquainted.
-Jeffrey urged Erin to post our SCDROCKS bundle deal immediately on the various face book pages, so she did!
+Jeffrey urged Erin to post our latest updates immediately on the various face book pages, so she did!
 Thanks, Jeffrey!
 Good idea!
-It's still available in the right hand column.

 Bright and early the next morning we headed to the community college where the conference was being held.
 Being from California, I loved seeing the leaves changing color and enjoyed the beauty of the campus.
 All was well planned, with support personnel and security on hand.
 Duke's Bakery catered breakfast and lunch both days and it was fun to watch the happy SCDers filling their plates with eggs, sausage, jam, baked goods, and fruit for breakfast, and salads, grilled chicken, tasty casseroles, baked goods, and more for lunches.
 The food was a high point!
 The conference was opened by Jeffrey Berger who outlined the progress leading up to the conference.
 He introduced the new non profit, the Specific Carbohydrate Diet Association or S.C.D.A., which has many forward thinking plans for promoting the SCD.
 We are so grateful for Jeffrey’s vision and leadership and urge everyone to donate!